rishibubna/Machine-Learning-101/README.md

 Initial projects in Machine Learning

 6/15/19
-This repository consists the assignments from the Machine Learning course offered by Professor Andrew Ng at Stanford University.
+This repository consists of my assignments from the Machine Learning course offered by Professor Andrew Ng at Stanford University.